What is a Prenuptial Agreement?

 Established in 2001, at Hawkins Family Law we are all “people” people, and are committed to producing rounded outcomes for our clients, offering expertise in whatever forum works best for you, always aiming to bring matters to a swift solution with the minimum pain.

-We can provide family law advice and assistance relating to Pre-Nuptial Agreements and any associated issues that may arise, such as child related matters.
+We can provide family law advice and assistance relating to Prenuptial Agreements and any associated issues that may arise, such as child related matters.
 Our team of Prenuptial Agreement solicitors will provide specialist legal advice throughout the whole process and work with you to help resolve these issues.